ravano-2464/MoodTracker/README.md

 # MoodTracker Android App

-**OpenClassrooms Project 6: Android MoodTracker App**

- The idea is simple: every day, you record your mood within the application. if you want, you can add a note to give more information on  _why_  you're feeling a certain way (ex.
-"I got a new job! 😃" or "There was no cheesecake left for dessert 😞 ").
+The idea is simple: every day, you record your mood within the application.
 Your mood history is saved for a week, allowing you see your general mood trends.
 Any comment you've left can also be consulted.

 ## Screenshots